BuddyForms/BuddyForms-Profile-Image/readme.txt

 License: Apache License 2.0
 License URI: http://www.apache.org/licenses/

-Add a Webcam field to buddyform !
+Add a Profile Image field to buddyform !

 == Description ==
 Add Profile Image field to your form.
 Now you can add profile image to users  from your form.